FRANKSADWAR/Wild-blueberry-yield-prediction/README.md

 ![Data distribution](images/distribution_of_target_variable.png)    ![Probability plot](images/probability_plot.png)

-Using a simple correlation matrix, its clear that the target variable `yield` has a high correlation with the features $Fruitmass$, $Fruitset$ and $Seeds$.
+Using a correlation matrix, its clear that the target variable `yield` has a high correlation with the features $Fruitmass$, $Fruitset$ and $Seeds$.

 This means that with three features we can already predict the yield, but would be highly biased towards these features, and we would need to eliminate the features before proceeding with model predictions later.